jorbDehmel/oak/README.md

-The rule processor, which is by default `$apling`, is a specialized turing machine (or, for more limited rule processors, deterministic finite autonoma) for the augmentation of patterns of tokens (or symbols, in `Oak` terminology).
+The rule processor, which is by default `$apling`, is a specialized turing machine (or, for more limited rule processors, deterministic finite automata) for the augmentation of patterns of tokens (or symbols, in `Oak` terminology).

-The original `$apling` is a deterministic finite autonoma, meaning it has limited functionality.
+The original `$apling` is a deterministic finite automata, meaning it has limited functionality.
 However, work is in progress to replace it with a Token-Augmentation Turing Machine, which will offer Turing-completeness and thus more complete